Yelp/detect-secrets/docs/audit.md

 ### Running in CI / CD

-To determine the whether the CI / CD stage should pass, the report will also emit an exit code.
+To determine the whether the CI / CD stage should pass, the report will emit an exit code.

 If a report is run without any `fail-on` arguments (`detect-secrets audit --report .secrets.baseline`), it will execute all the fail checks by default, but always emit a zero exit code even if checks fail.